Nyantise/Nyantise/README.md

   - Badges by <a href="https://shields.io/">shields.io</a><br>
   - GitHub Stats by <a href="https://github.com/anuraghazra/github-readme-stats">anuraghazra</a>
-  - Developer vector created by <a href="https://storyset.com/web">Web illustrations by Storyset</a>
+  - Illustration created by <a href="https://storyset.com/web">Web illustrations by Storyset</a>

   <div align="right">Remade by <a href="https://github.com/Nyantise">Nyantise</a>,
   Inspired by <a href="https://github.com/elidianaandrade">EA</a>